-This phrase has been around for at least 400 years, and unsurprisingly, its meaning has remained unchanged throughout the centuries.
-For example, a popular playwright known as William Shakespeare uses the phrase in the play King Henry V, from 1599:
+This expression with the wording that it has today has been around for at least 400 years.
+For example, a popular playwright known as William Shakespeare used the phrase in the play King Henry V, from 1599:

 “He hath heard that men of few words are the best men.”

 Tip: Use the menu or search at the top to find more phrases and sayings.

 - I’ve been friends with Brian for a few years now.
 Even though he is a man of few words much of the time, he’s still a funny guy.